Are you missing your targets with your shots lately? Or are you new to the world of shooting or hunting?

 Exposed vs. Capped Turrets

 When dealing with turrets, you should consider whether the turrets are exposed or not.
-As you shoot or hunt in a field, chances are you can accidentally adjust the turrets on one side without you knowing it.

-As their name suggests, exposed turrets do not have caps to protect them.
 It could save you time when you’re on a hunt since you don’t need to unlock the caps to adjust them.

 Exposed turrets are handy in making precise adjustments as to where your bullet impacts.
-You can adjust these turrets down to fractions of an inch.
+You can adjust these turrets down to fractions of an inch!

 Yet, they are not necessarily built for quick adjustments, whether using your fingers or other tools.